joshuareyes3778/post-install-config/README.md

 ### Creating Help Topics

 This was located under the Manage tab as well.
-A Business Critical Outage
+A variety of topics were added, such as a Business Critical Outage topic, a Personal Computer Issues topic, and Equipment Issues topic, and a Password Reset topic.
+The tickets that were created later could be created under these categories.
 </p>
 <br />